Skip to Content

 6. Simple front yard landscaping

-If you have a very modern house it is equally important to create a landscape that organically enhances the architectural style of your dwelling.
+If you have a very modern house, it is equally important to pick a landscape that organically enhances the architectural style of your dwelling.
 Generally speaking, you want to create a delicate dialogue between the house and the landscape elements.

 Surprisingly, this will emphasize the beauty and originality of both.